zenstackhq/zenstack-docs/docs/the-complete-guide/part1/6-other-enhancements.md

 ---
-sidebar_label: 6.1 Hashing Passwords
-slug: password
+sidebar_label: 6.
+Other Enhancements
 ---

+# Other Enhancements

+Besides core enhancements like access policies, ZenStack also provides a few other lightweight enhancements targeting specific use cases.

-# Hashing Passwords
+### Hashing Passwords

 When using a credential-based authentication system, it's important never to store the password in plain text.
 ZenStack provides a simple way to automatically hash passwords before storing them in the database.
 To enable it, simply mark the password field with the `@password` attribute.